google/weather-tools/xql/README.md

 * For more checkout the [road-map](https://github.com/google/weather-tools/tree/xql-init/xql#roadmap).
 > Note: For now, we support `where` conditions on coordinates only.

-> Note: For now, variable with starting from the numbers(0-9) in aggregation function is not supported.

 # Quickstart

 ## Prerequisites